ropensci/rfishbase/inst/doc/rfishbase/rfishbase_github.md

 ~~~~

 Note that summing the list of true/false values returned gives the total
 number of matches.
-This reveals that there are
+This reveals that there are 505 labrid species
-`ri I(labrids.on.reefs[["TRUE"]]) ir` labrid species associated with
-reefs, and `ri I(gobies.on.reefs[["TRUE"]]) ir` goby species associated
+associated with reefs, and 401 goby species associated with reefs.
+This
-with reefs.
-This example illustrates the power of accessing the FishBase
+example illustrates the power of accessing the FishBase data: Gobies are
-data: Gobies are routinely listed as the biggest group of reef fishes
+routinely listed as the biggest group of reef fishes (*e.g.* Bellwood
-(*e.g.* Bellwood and Wainwright 2002) but this is because there are more
+and Wainwright 2002) but this is because there are more species in
-species in *Gobiidae* than any other family of reef fish.
-When one
+*Gobiidae* than any other family of reef fish.
+When one counts the
-counts the species in each group that live on reefs one finds that
+species in each group that live on reefs one finds that labrids are
-labrids are actually the most species-rich group on reefs.
+actually the most species-rich group on reefs.

 Integration of analyses
 =======================